kekse1/v4/docs/modules/web/animate.md

 the direction - and I don't want to split up the style strings itself), it's turned OFF by default, and will only be applied if you really want it!

-For this, btw., every animation holds a `.done` floating value between 0 and 1.
+For this, btw., every animation holds a `.progress` floating value between 0 and 1.
 It's the division `currentTime / duration`.

 ## Callbacks
 You can define following callbacks in the `_options` object, which will be called with the